beebright - stock.adobe.com

 Organisations should already know they need to implement security solutions that are easy for employees to work with.
 It is also important to provide them with the right technology to do their jobs effectively, so they don’t feel they need to turn to non-sanctioned solutions such as file-sharing platforms, for example.

-Employees need to be able to rely on the security solutions in place; they should act as a safety net – being able to detect when someone is about to accidentally cause a data breach and preventing this from happening in the first place.
+Employees need to be able to rely on the security solutions in place; they should act as a safety net – being able to detect when someone is about to accidentally cause a data breach and preventing this from happening in the place.

 Should IT or the organisation ever try to remove these tools, there should be general outcry from employees (much like if you tried to remove email today) – and if there isn’t, it’s clear these tools aren’t providing enough benefit.